APHA-CSU/btb-phylo/ViewBovineDataFlow.md

 ### ViewBovine criteria
 For ViewBovine, the submission filtering is based on `Outcome` and `Ncount`:
-1. All non "Pass" submissions, i.e. where `Outcome` != "Pass" are filtered
+1. All non "Pass" submissions, i.e. where `Outcome` != "Pass" are filtered.
+This is a default filter in the [filter_samples.py](https://github.com/APHA-CSU/btb-phylo/blob/main/btbphylo/filter_samples.py) module!
 1. An `Ncount` threshold is applied where submissions that have higher than the threshold `Ncount` are filtered out.
 These thresholds are clade specific and are defined in the [CladeInfo.csv](https://github.com/APHA-CSU/btb-phylo/blob/main/CladeInfo.csv)

 ## 3. Consistify